Analysis: Russia's phantom pain to hurt Ukraine in EU pact

 As Moscow has tried to dissuade former Soviet republic Ukraine from signing a far-reaching trade and cooperation agreement with the European Union this month, there has been less humor but plenty of menace.

-“My assumption is that my country will make it very expensive,” said Sergei Karaganov, head of Russia’s Council for Foreign and Defense Policy think-tank and a former adviser to President Vladimir Putin.
+“My assumption is that my country will make it very expensive,” said Sergei Karaganov, head of Russia’s Council for Foreign and Defence Policy think-tank and a former adviser to President Vladimir Putin.

 More than two decades after the collapse of the Soviet Union, Russia is still suffering from phantom pain in its amputated limbs.
 It aches each time a former Soviet republic takes a step towards integration with the West.